jae-heo/jae-heo.github.io/en/_posts/2024-06-11-nimble-project.md

 ### Introduction to Project Nimble

 Project Nimble aims to automate digital marketing.
-The modern digital marketing environment is rapidly evolving with the adoption of AI, and automation is essential to establish efficient and effective marketing strategies.
+The digital marketing environment is rapidly changing with the adoption of AI, and automation is essential for creating efficient and effective marketing strategies.
 Nimble is a solution developed to meet this need.

 ### Key Features

 1. **Automated Marketing Management**
-    - Project Nimble automates various digital marketing processes end-to-end.
+    - Project Nimble automates various digital marketing tasks end-to-end.

-2. **AI-Driven Marketing**
+2. **Generative AI-based Marketing**
-    - Utilizes AI technology to analyze and apply real-time changes in SEO and trends.
+    - Utilizes AI technology to analyze and apply real-time SEO and trends.

 ### Expected Benefits